 Creating an estate plan isn’t likely on your list of the most fun things you want to do in your life.
 It’s still important to ensure that it’s done so that your loved ones know your wishes when you pass away.
 Once you have the plan done, you shouldn’t just forget about it.
 Instead, you’ll need to ensure that it remains current.

 There are several life events that can occur that signal the need to update your estate plan.
-Any of these mean that you need to take a look at the plan to determine what modifications or updates must be made.
+Any of these means that you need to take a look at the plan to determine what modifications or updates must be made.
 It’s a good idea to try to get the estate plan updated as quickly as possible since you never know if something is going to happen that will incapacitate you and render you unable to make the changes.

 - You get married or divorced.